ujuadimora-dev/FunTime-Quiz/README.md

 The  consists of ;
 1.Score borad for the Great Score
 2. Score board for a poor score or result
-3. The user must select option befor going to another question
+3. The user must select option before going to another question

 ![Quiz section](assets/doc/readme-images/quiz-sec.png)